 If you’re currently paying for health insurance, look into your state’s insurance program to see if you qualify.
 You may be able to get free or greatly reduced prices through your state.

 There are also plenty of alternatives to traditional health insurance that still comply with the legal requirement to have insurance.
-By the way, the mandate that requires you to have health insurance is going away this year.

 Here are a couple insurance alternatives:

 - Health Care Sharing – Many companies offer a health care sharing plan.
 Basically, you pay it like regular insurance, and share the costs of others’ health care.
 I’ve only heard good things from the people I know who use Medi-Share, a Christian health care sharing ministry.
 Christian Health Care Ministries and Samaritan Ministries are other options.

 - Health Savings Accounts – An HSA is a tax-advantaged medical savings account for US citizens.
 The money isn’t taxed as long as it’s used for medical expenses.
 Think of it like an emergency fund for medical expenses.
 Of course, you’re using your own money, so it’s not insurance.
 And it takes time to build up a sizable fund, but this can be a great option.

 Explore all your options!
 Eat healthful food and take your vitamins so that you don’t have a strong need to use the insurance (or whichever route you choose).

 Save Money on Family Food

 Food will always be a major expense.
 The more kids you have and the older they get (especially boys), the greater the expense.